open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 ## Terminology

-It's important to use consistent terminology when discussing sampling.
+It is important to use consistent terminology when discussing sampling.
 A trace or span is considered "sampled" or "not sampled":

 - **Sampled**: A trace or span is processed and exported.
 Because it is chosen